The Atheist Bible, CC-BY Fabian M. Suchanek

 The rule of law

-The law is a moral framework that is enforced by a government.
-Independent of the actual laws, such enforcement can be more effective or less effective.
+The enforcement of the law can be more or less effective.
 For example, in some countries, the arm of the law does not reach the remote regions.
 Crimes basically go unpunished there, and criminal gangs or militia have taken root.
 In some countries, criminals can bribe the judges or police and get free.
 In others, the law is vague, and allows members of the ruling class or the nobility to interpret the rules in their interest.
 In such places, the law has not much value.

 There are other countries where the laws are transparent, clear, and enforced coherently.
 An independent court system guarantees that a claimant gets their redress, no matter who they are.
 In such places, the citizen knows that whoever transgresses the rules gets punished.
-This is very useful for enforcing contracts.
+This is very useful not just for establishing a sense of security and justice in the society, but also for enforcing contracts.
 If someone does not honor a contract, the other person can go to court and ask for it to be enforced.
 If the system works well, the claimant will get their compensation in a few months' time.
 Contracts are the basis of any commercial activity — be it trading, sharing work, or specializing in certain tasks.
 If I can be sure that you will honor a contract, I will work for you, buy your goods, or sell you mine.

-The well-functioning of such a system is called “the rule of law”.
-Technically, the rule of law is a principle under which all persons, institutions, and entities are accountable to laws that are (1) publicly promulgated, (2) equally enforced, (3) independently adjudicated, and (4) consistent with international human rights principles27.
-The rule of law means that laws are always forward-looking, never retroactive.
+The well-functioning of such a system is called the rule of law.
+Technically, the rule of law is the principle that people in positions of authority should exercise their power within a constraining framework of well-established public norms rather than in an arbitrary, ad hoc, or purely discretionary manner on the basis of their own preferences or ideology.
+It insists that the government should operate within a framework of law in everything it does, and that it should be accountable through law when there is a suggestion of unauthorized action by those in power.95 Laws must always forward-looking, never retroactive.
 They must be accessible and intelligible by citizens so that they can adjust their behavior accordingly.
 Laws must also be sufficiently precise so as not to leave room for arbitrary application by government.

 Countries that uphold the rule of law provide better conditions for economic activity, and they are thus generally richer.
 This does not mean that the laws would be “good” in any sense.
 It just means that people can rely on them.
-For example, jihadists in the Sahel and in Afghanistan are known to enforce the law better than the corrupt secular governments in these regions 28.
-Although these laws are not compatible with the Human Rights, they offer legal security that some people admire.
+For example, jihadists in the Sahel and in Afghanistan are known to enforce the law better than the corrupt secular governments in these regions96.
+Although these laws are not compatible with human rights, they offer legal security that some people admire.

 Human Rights